 Emergency Department

-For the safety of our patients and staff, one (1) visitor per patient is allowed.
-Visitors may rotate, but only one (1) can be on site and at the bedside at a time.
+For the safety of our patients and staff, two (2) visitors per patient are allowed.
+Visitors may rotate, but only two (2) can be on site and at the bedside at a time.
 The Emergency Department (ED) may cease visitation based on department activity.
-Exceptions include:

 Surgery/Procedure Patients